CHARACTERISTICS OF THE CLASS

 Answers phone, handles money and record keeping for class registration

 May perform duties of Pool Manager when necessary.

 Receives citizen complaints and inquires and takes or recommends appropriate action.

 A. TRAINING AND EXPERIENCE

-One (1) year experience as a Red Cross Water Safety Instructor(WSI)and experience teaching at all skill levels preferred.
-Must posses current certificates in American Red Cross CPR for the professional, Advanced First Aid, Lifeguarding and Water Safety Instructor (WSI).
-Florida Class Driver’s License preferred.
+One (1) year experience as a Red Cross Water Safety Instructor(WSI)and experience teaching at all skill levels.
+Must possess current certificates in American Red Cross CPR for the professional, Advanced First Aid, Lifeguarding and Water Safety Instructor (WSI).
+Florida Class Driver’s License.